Devil Dinosaur: Adventures with Moon Girl

 Lunella then receives a call for help from an alien girl named Illa and, after building a spaceship, goes to space with Devil and crash land on a moon.
 While exploring, Lunella discovers that Illa is the moon.
 She soon realizes that Illa is lonely and wants company and does not understand Lunella at all.
 After a brief fight between Devil and some giant bugs, Lunella leaves, despite Illa's objections.
 In the process, she is sent to a parallel universe where she meets another version of herself and Devil Dinosaur.
 Meanwhile, the Doombot head creates robotic versions of Lunella to avoid suspicions of her absence.
 After fighting their counterparts, Devil Girl and Moon Dinosaur, Lunella and Devil get back on their spacecraft and return to Illa who tells them that they'll never leave her.
 Back home, the Doombot head begins to have problems with one of Lunella robots.
 Moon Girl and Devil manage to find Ego the Living Planet and reunite him with Illa, while the Doombot discovers that the Lunella robot is acting independently.
+Devil Dinosaur and Moon Girl later travel back in time and save Moon-Boy from being killed.

 Meanwhile, the Doombot head has created multiple Moon Girl replacement robots who to his surprise are acting like real little girls.
 He tells them that they will be obsolete when the real Lunella returns.
 While up in space Lunella has united Ego and Illa as a family.
 On the way to Earth she uses the Omniwave projector to tearfully return Devil Dinosaur to Moon Boy in the Savage Land where she thinks he belongs and then returns to New York where she tosses it away in the trash.

-Admitting she was wrong Moon Girl brought him back as she, Ben Grim, and Johnny Storm reformed the Fantastic Four and even gave Devil his own uniform.
-Afterwards while Wilson Fisks's daughter Princess is enrolled in her school Moon Girl decides to turn Devil into a human boy and enroll him in her class to tone down his destructive accidents.
+Admitting she was wrong Moon Girl brought him back as she, the Thing, and Human Torch reformed the Fantastic Four and even gave Devil his own uniform.
+Afterwards while Wilson Fisk's daughter Princess is enrolled in her school Moon Girl decides to turn Devil into a human boy and enroll him in her class to tone down his destructive accidents.
 Taking attention away from princess causes her to begin focusing her and her father's negative attentions on the two.

-During the Monsters Unleashed storyline, Devil Dinosaur was with Moon Girl when she was studying the different Leviathon attacks.
-Later, Kei Kawade demonstrates his abilities to the heroes present by summoning Devil Dinosaur, though Moon Girl was also brought along during Devil Dinosaur's summoning.
-When the Leviathon Servitors attack the Baxter Building, Kei Kawade summons Devil Dinosaur to help fight them.
-Moon Girl, Devil Dinosaur and other heroes later encounter other monsters until the Leviathon Queen is defeated by Kei Kawade and his new creations.
+During the Monsters Unleashed storyline, Devil Dinosaur was with Moon Girl when she was studying the Leviathon attacks.
+Later, Kid Kaiju demonstrates his abilities to the heroes present by summoning Devil Dinosaur, though Moon Girl was also brought along during Devil Dinosaur's summoning.
+When the Leviathon Servitors attack the Baxter Building, Kid Kaiju summons Devil Dinosaur to help fight them.
+Moon Girl, Devil Dinosaur and other heroes later encounter other monsters until the Leviathon Queen is defeated by Kid Kaiju and his creations.